akashsonowal/ml-systems-cookbook/readme.md

 - To generate machine code from IR, compiler use codegen.
 Example of codegen is LLVM.
 This process in called lowering.
 - Tensorflow XLA, NVCC, TVM all use LLVM

-# Different tyoes of compilers
+# Different types of compilers
 -domain specific compiler: NVCC, XLA, PyTorch uses XLA for TPU and Glow for other hardwares.
 -3rd party compiler: TVM for custom compiler